Xarianne/NixOS4Gaming/README.md

 ### Mesa-Git Drivers and the CachyOS Kernel
+These are installed via the Chaotic Nyx repo (enabled in the flake): https://github.com/chaotic-cx/nyx

+Please note that when use rebuild, the sytem will create two snapshots: one with the base mesa drivers and one with the mesa-git drivers.
+So you can always choose what to use.

-These are installed via the Chaotic Nyx repo (enabled in the flake): https://github.com/chaotic-cx/nyx If you don't want to us the CachyOS Kernel the configuraiton.nix file still has NixOS's own kernel.
+If you don't want to us the CachyOS Kernel the configuraiton.nix file still has NixOS's own kernel.
 Uncomment the kernel you want to use:

 ```nix